From Trauma to Triumph: Understanding the Root Causes of Abuse and the Path to Restoration

 Secular public systems show a massive increase in abuse rates compared to religious settings.

-• General Workplace: Surveys show 81% of women and 43% of men have experienced sexual harassment in their lifetime (NPR/Stop Street Harassment).
+• General Workplace: Surveys show 81% of women and 43% of men have experienced sexual harassment at their workplace (NPR/Stop Street Harassment).

 • Public Schools: Researcher Charol Shakeshaft found that sexual abuse of students in public schools is likely 100 times higher than abuse by priests (CBS News).
 Student-on-student assault is also 7 times more common than adult-on-child assault in these settings (NEA Today).